sarvex/exercism-crystal/exercises/difference-of-squares/README.md

 ten natural numbers and the sum of the squares of the first ten natural numbers is 3025 - 385 = 2640.

+You are not expected to discover an efficient solution to this yourself from first principles; research is allowed, indeed, encouraged.
+Finding the best algorithm for the problem is a key skill in software engineering.

 ## Setup

 Follow the setup instructions for Crystal here: